cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 ambiguity can occur; we define a set of best practices below to prevent these cases from occurring in practice.

-#### Matching Ambiguity

-Flexible matching means that there may be ambiguities when determining which resources match which subscriptions.
-This section defines the matching behavior and a set of best practices for deployments to follow to avoid this kind of ambiguity.

-To illustrate where this comes up in practice, it is useful to consider what happens in transition scenarios, where a deployment initially groups its clients on a single key but then wants to add a second key.
-The second key needs to be added both in the constraints on the server side and in the clients' configurations, but those two changes cannot occur atomically.

 For example, let's say that the clients are currently categorized by the parameter `env`, whose value is either `prod` or `test`.
 The resource variants on the server will therefore have the following sets of dymamic